tcorral/Hydra_Extensions/BasicErrorHandler/README.md

 To create another ErrorHandler you  need an object with a 'log' and 'error' method.

 # License
-Deferred, Promise and When as Hydra.js extensions are licensed under MIT license. (see LICENSE file)
+BasicErrorHandler as Hydra.js extensions are licensed under MIT license. (see LICENSE file)